dchest/fossil-delta-js/README.md

 Returns target (as `Array` of bytes) by applying delta to origin.

+Returns `null` if there was an error.
+It also logs the reason for error with `console.log`.
+Logging can be overridden by setting `fossilDelta.logError` to a function accepting a string.

 ### fossilDelta.outputSize(delta)

 Returns a size of target for this delta.